probe973/nbs-4104b/descriptive/descriptive.md

     id="ds_q2b"
     title="2b"
-    question_text="Compare the wages of the two groups." solution_text="The executive wages are generally much higher (Median £75k vs £36k).
-The executive wages are also more spread out (IQR 30 vs 16)."
+    question_text="Compare the wages of the two groups." solution_text="The executive wages are generally much higher (Median £75k vs £36k). <br> The executive wages are also more spread out (IQR 30 vs 16)."
 %}

 <br><br>